-Last week we spoke about hard brushes and when (and why) to use them.
+Last week, we spoke about hard brushes and when (and why) to use them.
 If you missed it, you can catch up here.
-This week we’re covering medium brushes.
-After speaking with wavers in the community most would agree, no matter the texture of your hair you should have a medium brush in your rotation.
-Just like hard brushes, medium brushes come in different shapes and sizes.
+This week, we’re covering medium hair brushes.
+After speaking with wavers in the community, most would agree that no matter the texture of your hair, you should have a medium hair brush in your wave rotation.
+Just like hard brushes, medium hair brushes come in different shapes and sizes.
 We're going to break them down again into three parts: bristle composition, advantages, and disadvantages to help you make better decisions about the tools you use to style your hair.

 Most medium brushes are made with 100% boar bristles.
 When you feel the bristles they should feel firm but not as firm as reinforced boar bristles.
 Some brands also come with a mixture of boar and flex bristles.